esl/escalus/docs/intro.md

 Escalus contains functions `escalus:init_per_suite/1`, `escalus:end_per_suite/1`, `escalus:init_per_testcase` and
-`escalus:end_per_testcase` which should be called in appropriate common test callback functions.
+`escalus:end_per_testcase` which should be called in appropriate Common Test callback functions.

-You can specify users that will take part in your tests in Common Test config files, look at [test/test.config](/goj/escalus/blob/master/test/test.config) file that comes with Escalus.
+You can specify users that will take part in your tests in Common Test config files, look at [test/test.config][test_config] file that comes with Escalus:

     {escalus_users, [
         {alice, [